Greenwich Credit Card Fraud Lawyer

 If you have had your credit card information stolen, it is pertinent that you consult with a Greenwich credit card fraud lawyer immediately to begin mounting a case.Classifying the Charge

 Depending on the amount and the nature of how the credit card fraud is committed, it could either be a Class A misdemeanor or a Class D Felony.
 The difference between a Class A misdemeanor and a Class D Felony is the amount of money used during the credit card fraud and the way it was used or taken from another person.

-To help build a case for credit card fraud, an individual should not hesitate before contacting a credit card fraud lawyer in Greenwich.Skimming
+To help build a case for credit card fraud, an individual should not hesitate before contacting a Greenwich credit card fraud lawyer.Skimming

 Skimming is not defined by itself under Connecticut law.
 There is no legal definition of the word “skimming,” but skimming is a common term that is used to describe a method by which people steal credit card information.
 A person installs a device that looks like a normal ATM or credit card reader, and when someone swipes their credit card the device downloads the credit information of that person.

 Once the person using the skimming device gathers credit information, they would then use that information to commit a credit card crime, to purchase goods, or otherwise use it in an impermissible way.
 Skimming is a method of achieving the crime of credit card fraud and not in and of itself defined as a crime.Obtaining the Information